 Steel Construction Manual Shapes Database

-Major improvements in V14.0 include:
+Major improvements in V14.1 include:

-The AISC Shapes Database V14.0H (Historic) provides electronic access to dimensions and properties of shapes published in the AISC Manual since the 5th edition, and shapes from before that era as originally published in the book Iron and Steel Beams 1873-1952 (the predecessor to AISC Design Guide 15, AISC Rehabilitation and Retrofit Guide).
+The AISC Shapes Database V14.1H (Historic) provides electronic access to dimensions and properties of shapes published in the AISC Manual since the 5th Edition and shapes from before that era as originally published in the book Iron and Steel Beams 1873-1952 (the predecessor to AISC Design Guide 15, AISC Rehabilitation and Retrofit Guide).
 Thus, this database is the compilation of all of the structural steel shape dimensions and properties recorded by AISC from the year 1873 to 2005.

 Please review the Read Me File, which provides important background information to the database and historic database.
 It contains descriptions for all the dimensions and property headings and it also has figures and references for additional aid.